 Updated/reviewed October 2017

 - Need: Difficulties obtaining healthcare access to treat diabetes and obesity for low-income and Spanish-speaking residents of Oregon and Washington's Columbia River Gorge area.

 - Intervention: A local healthcare facility developed wellness programs using bilingual community health workers to provide education and support that improves diets, physical activity, and teaches stress management.

 - Results: Many participants in the wellness programs have maintained or lost weight and have seen reductions in their cholesterol levels, blood pressure, and blood sugar levels.
 Vegetable vouchers, cooking classes, and budgeting education has also helped patients afford healthy food.

-- Results: Some barriers to accessing healthcare have been reduced or removed for migrant farmworkers in certain counties in Vermont.
+- Results: Some barriers to accessing healthcare have been reduced or removed for immigrant farmworkers in certain counties.